Exclusive — Sen. Hagerty: ‘Completely Incompetent’ Biden Will Screw Up ‘Infrastructure’ Just Like Afghanistan

 “They certainly they certainly should have that information,” Hagerty said.
 “In my planning, I always assumed that there would be more Americans than we had recorded just because you need to have that sort of surge capacity in place.
 And here they don’t have any kind of capacity in place to deal with it, but you’re right they don’t even seem to know how many Americans are there and they certainly don’t know what to tell them.
 And as I hear what’s happening with Americans, they’re being told to stay home, to make their way at their own risk to the airport and back and forth, there’s no consistent message—yet other nations are going in and sending special forces to don’t go directly to their citizens and extract them.
 I’ve heard stories and it’s hard to just as an American citizen.
 It is so hard to hear this, that Americans are trying to find favor with other nations so that they can be extracted, other nations that are actually on the ground protecting their people and we can’t get a consistent message or consistent direction from the Biden administration that all Americans will be extracted.
 We need a message that is very clear, that our timeline isn’t arbitrary, our timeline isn’t something that’s been set by Joe Biden in a press release.
 Our timelines is when every last American is saved and out of that country.
 That’s what we need to be operating right now and we’re not getting clear and consistent messaging to that affect.
 What you heard, or just what you stated at the beginning of this conversation about the inconsistent messaging from the embassy in Kabul right now—this is, this is terrible.”

-What’s more, Hagerty said the wide scale misinformation—and contradictions between Biden administration officials since the White House, Pentagon, State Department, and others are not on the same page and have regularly contradicted each other—“certainly is” making “it worse on several levels.
+What’s more, Hagerty said the wide scale misinformation—and contradictions between Biden administration officials since the White House, Pentagon, State Department, and others are not on the same page and have regularly contradicted each other—“certainly is” making “it worse on several levels.”

 “You mentioned the dissent cable.
 That is a well known avenue of communication that goes straight to the Secretary of State,” Hagerty said.
 “Clearly, they decided to set that aside because it didn’t fit and wasn’t consistent with their plan for their September 11 press release.
 Everything, everything that they’ve done has been oriented toward some type of media event, rather than actual execution on the ground.
 The only execution that we’ve seen here, that’s working, is the execution of Joe Biden’s reputation and America’s reputation abroad and to take a minute on that, our allies are now looking at us with extreme concern.
 Where’s the American resolve?
 Can they count on us?
 Our allies have been depending on us and our leadership, and we pull the plug over there and left them holding the bag as well.
 Brits have lost life and treasure there.
 Germans, you got multiple NATO partners that are seriously questioning America’s resolve and America’s trustworthiness and you’ve got the Chinese Communist Party really leveraging this right now, pumping out through their propaganda network that America cannot be relied upon.
 They’re doing this to scare Taiwan.
 China, Russia, Iran are again just laughing all the way on this.
 They can’t believe that we’re handing this type of propaganda victory to them.
 This is something that is going to take a generation to recover from—the stain that Joe Biden has put on America’s reputation.
 I look at my children and I, I pray that we’ll turn things around.
 This is unbelievable that we would take the reputation that we have established as the beacon of liberty and freedom in the world, and subject it to this type of embarrassing.”